Fall into Leaves That Light!

 Fall is a terrific time to get cozy around a warm fire and sip apple cider.
 And, if you’re lucky, it’s also a fantastic time to notice the subtle changes in nature, such as leaves changing color and drifting to the ground in crunchy, colorful piles!

 In this tutorial, we will show you how to make your own light-up leaf.
-And, since there are many ways to personalize a leaf, this is a great project for collaboration!
+Since there are many ways to personalize a leaf, this is also a great project for collaboration!